Skip to Content

 So, what kind of ingredients can you find in the Bobbie formula?
 Here’s a brief summary:

 • Lactose is Bobbie’s main source of carbohydrates (and energy).
-It is the same carb that can be found in natural breastmilk, so most babies will react to it very well.
-Of course, carefully watch out for the signs of possible lactose intolerance.
-Kids with milk allergies should rather use some of the non-dairy formulas which are now widely available on the market.
+It is the same carb that can be found in natural breast milk, so most babies will react to it very well.
+Of course, carefully watch out for the signs of possible lactose intolerance (which is very rare).

 • Added whey is included to mimic the natural composition of breast milk (60/40 whey to casein ratio).
 Whey also makes formula easy to digest and prevents painful colics, gassiness, and constipation.